 Powder Workshop, a cafe famous for a drink called the Milo Mountain, looks like it could have been plucked straight out of the streets of Surry Hills serving excellent coffee and fascinating plates.

 A friend from Hong Kong urged me to book a table at You Sushi, a restaurant he and his wife travel to Taipei especially for.
 The restaurant has a number of locations and bookings are essential (via a Facebook message).
 I sat down for the Omakase menu and it was extraordinary, with the chefs taking incredible pride in each course.
-It's not cheap though, costing about $300 with a small bottle of Sake.
+It’s not cheap though at about AU$300 with a small bottle of Sake.

 To the north of the city is Raw Taipei, with Taiwanese Chef André Chiang (formerly of Restaurant André in Singapore, ranked No.2 on Asia’s best list when it closed last year) delivering more accessible fine dining featuring local ingredients.

 If sampling locally brewed beer is something you’re interested in 23 Public is worthy destination or Landmark, a short walk from the Le Meridian, which is a hole in the wall bar in the Shin Kong Mitsukoshi department store complex with roughly 20 or so beers on tap.
 If you’re keen on a tipple with a view, look no further than INGE’S Bar & Grill atop the Marriott hotel, where Longines hosted their Master Moonphase event boasting panoramic views of the Taipei skyline.